pinohu/DYNASTY/ohu-legacy-codex/volume-x-troubleshooting-optimization/book-18-problem-solving-crisis-management/chapter-53-crisis-management-protocols.md

-# Chapter 53: Crisis Management Protocols
+﻿# Chapter 53: Crisis Management Protocols
 ## Book 18: Problem Solving & Crisis Management

 ## Introduction

-Chapter 53 establishes comprehensive crisis management protocols for the The Legacy Codex.
+Chapter 53 establishes comprehensive crisis management protocols for the Legacy Codex.
 A crisis is any event that threatens the viability, reputation, or operations of the empire and requires immediate, coordinated response.
 This chapter provides systematic frameworks for preparing for crises, responding effectively, planning recovery, and learning from each crisis.

 ### Understanding Crises